mvtavares/fabric-k8s/docs/CHAINCODE.md

 embedded into a Docker image, and pushed to a container registry visible to the Kubernetes cluster.

 By default, the `./network` script will launch the [asset-transfer-basic](../../asset-transfer-basic/chaincode-external) chaincode.
-When the test network installs this chaincode, there is no need to build a custom Docker image as it has previously been uploaded to a public container registry.
+When the network installs this chaincode, there is no need to build a custom Docker image as it has previously been uploaded to a public container registry.

 As an exercise, we recommend making some updates to the asset transfer basic chaincode and then running the